Blank Space

-"Blank Space" is a song by American singer-songwriter Taylor Swift, taken from her fifth studio album, 1989.
-The song was released to US radio stations as the second single from 1989 on November 10, 2014, by Republic Records in partnership with Big Machine.
-Swift co-wrote "Blank Space" with its producers Max Martin and Shellback.
-For the lyrics, she conceived the song as a satirical self-referential nod to her reputation as a flirtatious woman with a series of romantic attachments, which blemished her once-wholesome girl next door image.
-Musically, it is an electropop song with minimal hip hop-influenced beats.
+"Blank Space" is a song by the American singer-songwriter Taylor Swift and the second single from her fifth studio album, 1989 (2014).
+Swift wrote the song with its producers, Max Martin and Shellback.
+Inspired by the media scrutiny on Swift's love life that affected her girl-next-door reputation, "Blank Space" portrays a flirtatious woman with multiple romantic attachments.
+It is an electropop track with a minimal arrangement consisting of synthesizers, hip-hop-influenced beats, and layered vocals.

-"Blank Space" spent seven weeks atop the US Billboard Hot 100 and was certified eight times platinum by the Recording Industry Association of America (RIAA).
-It also topped charts in Australia, Canada, Iceland, Scotland, and South Africa.
-The International Federation of the Phonographic Industry (IFPI) reported that "Blank Space" was one of the best-selling singles of 2015.
-Critics praised the song's production and Swift's songwriting; some picked it as 1989's highlight.
+Big Machine in partnership with Republic Records released "Blank Space" to US radio on November 10, 2014.
+One of the best-selling singles of 2015, it topped charts in Australia, Canada, Iceland, Scotland, and South Africa.
+In the United States, it spent seven weeks atop the Billboard Hot 100 and was certified eight times platinum by the Recording Industry Association of America (RIAA).
+Music critics praised the production and Swift's songwriting; some picked it as 1989's highlight.
 The song earned three nominations at the 58th Grammy Awards, including two general categories: Record of the Year and Song of the Year.
-It featured on decade-end lists by such publications as Billboard, Rolling Stone, and Slant Magazine.
+Rolling Stone placed it at number 320 on their 2024 revision of the 500 Greatest Songs of All Time.

-Joseph Kahn directed the music video for "Blank Space", which depicts Swift as a jealous woman who acts erratically upon suspecting her boyfriend's infidelity.
-Photography took place mostly at Oheka Castle, with a few additional scenes shot at Woolworth Estate.
-The video won Best Pop Video and Best Female Video at the 2015 MTV Video Music Awards.
-Swift included "Blank Space" on the set lists for three of her concert tours: the 1989 World Tour (2015), Reputation Stadium Tour (2018), and the Eras Tour (2023).
-The song has been adapted into cover versions of different genres by several rock musicians, including I Prevail and Ryan Adams.
+Joseph Kahn directed the music video for "Blank Space", which depicts Swift as a jealous woman who acts erratically when she suspects her boyfriend's infidelity.
+The video won Best Pop Video and Best Female Video at the 2015 MTV Video Music Awards, and it ranked 67th on Rolling Stone's 100 Greatest Music Videos of All Time in 2021.
+Swift included "Blank Space" in the set lists for three of her world tours: the 1989 World Tour (2015), Reputation Stadium Tour (2018), and the Eras Tour (2023–2024).
+The song was covered by several rock musicians.
+Following the 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Blank Space (Taylor's Version)" for her 2023 re-recorded album 1989 (Taylor's Version).